Huston-Tillotson University logo

 Key Highlights

-• Established in 1875, it was the first institution of higher learning in Austin, Texas.
+• Founded in 1875, it holds the distinction of being the first institution of higher learning established in Austin, Texas.

-• Affiliated with the United Methodist Church, the United Church of Christ, and the United Negro College Fund (UNCF).
+• A private Historically Black University (HBCU) with affiliations to the United Methodist Church, the United Church of Christ, and the United Negro College Fund (UNCF).

-• Received a historic $150 million donation in 2025, the largest in its history and one of the largest ever to an HBCU.
+• Recently received a record-breaking $150 million donation, marking the largest in the university's history and one of the largest ever awarded to an HBCU.

 Timeline